GeekDas

 Step 2: Install Git on Ubuntu

-Once the package list is updated, install Git using the following command:
+Once the package list is updated, you can install Git on Ubuntu using the official repository with the apt install git command:

 sudo apt install git -y